Ali Sabieh Mountain

 The Mountain of the National Emblem (Buurta Astaanta Qaranka) is a landmark in the Ali Sabieh region of Djibouti.
 The national emblem of Djibouti is carved into the mountain.
 It overlooks Ali Sabieh and is a local landmark.
 The Mountain of the National Emblem is the region's top tourist attraction.

 History

 In 1945, the colonial French authorities erected a sign on the mountain featuring the Cross of Lorraine symbol.
 It was later removed following Djibouti's independence in 1977, with the national emblem of Djibouti symbol erected in its place.
+In 2024 the design was updated to place two large flags of Djibouti on either side of the emblem.